mawillcockson/eggord/docs/notes.md

 ```

 The second to last command updates all the shims scoop maintains to point to python3.7, and the last command resets them to point back at the default python, which is currently 3.8

+## bugs

+I've included `# NOTE:BUG` markers in source files to indicate workarounds of known bugs.
+If there's an open issue, I try to link to it.

+I'd love to find a workflow that helps me periodically check on these, so I can remove cruft from my code instead of having a bunch of workarounds build up.